-RebelBetting has around 90 bookmakers, the highest of any of the major arbitrage betting software packages.
+RebelBetting has around 90 bookmakers, the highest of any of the major software packages.
 Unfortunately, it only scans for arbs on 10 sports, which is a little disappointing.

 You will find fewer arbs with RebelBetting than with BetBurger, largely because they do not cover as many sports.
 However, the 10 sports that they do cover are the ones that produce the most arbs, so you aren’t missing out too much.

-Overall, RebelBetting has put together an excellent arbitrage betting software package and they offer it for free with the only restriction being a 0.6% limit on arb profitability.
+Overall, RebelBetting has put together an excellent sure betting software package and it is available as a free 14 day trial.

-It has a very clean, uncluttered interface, but is packed with all of the necessary features for serious arbing.
+It has a very clean, uncluttered interface, but is packed with all of the necessary features for serious sure betting.